axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/withdraw-nft.md

 ## Step 1.
 Add the sender and recipient addresses

-1. Go to [https://app.roninchain.com/bridge](https://app.roninchain.com/bridge), then select the **NFTs** tab.
+1. Open [Ronin Bridge](https://app.roninchain.com/bridge) and select the **NFTs** tab.
    ![nft-withdrawal-0](../assets/nft-deposit-0.png)
 2. Switch to the withdrawal feature by selecting the button between the **From** and **To** fields.
    ![nft-withdrawal-1](../assets/nft-withdrawal-1.png)
-3. In the **From** field, connect your Ronin Wallet using the browser extension or mobile app.
+3. Select the **From** field and connect your Ronin Wallet using the browser extension or mobile app.
    ![nft-withdrawal-2](../assets/nft-withdrawal-2.png)
-4. In the **To** field, enter the Ethereum address that you want to bridge the NFT to.
+4. Select the **To** field and enter the Ethereum address that you want to bridge the NFT to.
 Double-check the recipient address to avoid sending your NFT to the wrong destination.
    :::note[Ronin Wallet app]
    If you access Ronin Bridge through the Ronin Wallet mobile app, then you can enter any Ethereum address as a recipient, but only your imported Ethereum wallet can pay gas in ETH for the transaction.
    :::